Prof Irene Roberts and Prof Adam Mead, WIMM: The immunological landscape of JMML

-To understand the molecular mechanisms of iNKT cell and MAIT cell activation and their cross-talk with Dendritic Cells, I use a range of cellular and molecular techniques, and I am particularly interested in developing multiparameter flow cytometry, using our recently acquired BD X50 Symphony instrument.
+To understand the molecular mechanisms of iNKT cell and MAIT cell activation and their cross-talk with Dendritic Cells, I use a range of cellular and molecular techniques, and I am particularly interested in developing multiparameter flow cytometry, using the BD X50 Symphony platform.
 In addition to understanding the fundamental biology of innate like T cells, I am investigating their role in disease setting, such as cancer.
-Because of their abundance in humans and their key location at mucosal sites, I am studying the function of innate-like T cells in modulating the balance between graft versus host disease (GvHD) and graft versus leukaemia (GVL) in patients who undergo bone marrow transplantation for haematological malignancies.
+Because of their abundance in humans and their key location at mucosal sites, I am studying the function of CD1 and MR1 restricted T cells in modulating the anti tumour immune response in patients with haematological cancers.